guigolab/geneidx/README.md

 2. Define the input parameters:
   - Compressed FASTA file with `.fa.gz` termination.
-  - Taxid of the species to annotate or from the closest relative described.
+  - Taxid of the species to annotate or from the closest relative described with taxid.
+You can find this information in [NCBI Taxonomy database](https://www.ncbi.nlm.nih.gov/taxonomy).

+3. Optional parameters:
   - Proteins from closely related species: (choose one of these options)
       - Provide a compressed FASTA file with the proteins selected.
       - Let the pipeline download the proteins automatically from UniRef90 (nothing should be provided in this case.)